-1. If the operation of the audit committee is in any of the following circumstances, the date, period, resolution of the board of directors, the resolution of the audit committee, and the company's handling of the audit committee's opinions should be stated: (1) Matters listed in Article 14-5 of the Securities and Exchange Act:
+- 1. If the operation of the audit committee is in any of the following circumstances, the date, period, resolution of the board of directors, the resolution of the audit committee, and the company's handling of the audit committee's opinions should be stated: (1) Matters listed in Article 14-5 of the Securities and Exchange Act: Please see the memo page 51-52. - (2) Except for the previous matters, other matters that have not been approved by the Audit Committee and approved by more than two-thirds of all directors: none. - 2.
+The implementation status of independent directors' avoidance of interested proposals shall state the names of independent directors, the content of the proposals, the reasons for the avoidance of interests, and the circumstances in which they participated in voting: